pyeventsourcing/eventsourcing/README.md

 ## Installation

-Add the Python `eventsourcing` package to your project, or install into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/).
-We recommended installing with the `pydantic` option to enable the library's support for Pydantic.
+Add the Python `eventsourcing` package to your project.
+Alternatively, install into directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/).

+We recommended installing version 10 with the `pydantic` option to enable support for modeling events with Pydantic.

     $ pip install eventsourcing[pydantic]~=10.0.0